 Inform Them About What You Said You Were To Tell Them – “The Main Structure”

 This step is all about completing the promise that’s made in the start.
 For the satisfaction of the reader and for the aim to be fulfilled, fulfilling this promise is a must and the writer mustn’t fail.
 This step is also the solving of the problem presented and presenting the argument which requires clear facts and figures and arguments based on logic.
 Only when this material is beneficial to the reader, will the reader continue to use the content provided.
 This part requires value provided based on what was promised at the start.

 Here the social media followers need to be reminded of what is in this for them.
-What benefit will they get out of it.
+What benefit will they get out of it?
 The content here should refer directly to the problem or argument presented at the beginning.
-This section doesn’t necessarily have to be very lengthy and can be reserved to as less as two paragraphs.
+This section doesn’t necessarily have to be very lengthy and can be reserved for as few as two paragraphs.

-Its on the part of the writer to guide the reader what to do next.
+It is on the part of the writer to guide the reader on what to do next.
 It’s only fair that the writer helps them with the next step because they, too take time out from their busy schedules.
 Readers can’t be expected to simply consume an article and start clicking the buttons on the website for purchases, so they need to be guided through proper steps.

-It often colleagues or bosses who over complicate even the simplest of things that need not be complicated hence the K.I.S.S. principle aims to create a good and simple blueprint for content production, be it blogs or other such content.
+It is often colleagues or bosses who overcomplicate even the simplest of things that need not be complicated hence the K.I.S.S. principle aims to create a good and simple blueprint for content production, be it blogs or other such content.